kirillbobyrev/pabi/README.md

 The project is in pre-0.1.0 stage, the plan is vague and subject to change.

 - [0.1.0] should be the skeleton of a chess engine.
 Most important features are implemented or drafted, the performance testing is in-place.
-There is a Command-Line Interface for interacting with the engine, debugging it and trying it out.
+UCI is implemented enough for the engine to play against other engines via tournament manager and on Lichess.
 - [1.0.0]: Pabi is a conventional and fairly strong chess engine.
 It can be played locally or online against other engines or human players, although its strength is not State-of-The-Art strength yet.